phpWhois/phpWhois/README.md

 phpWhois v5 is finally out!

-Fully rewritten with OOP, supports lot of new domains, fixed IP querying.
+Fully rewritten with OOP, supports new domains, fixed IP querying.
-Helper functions for obtaining most important information about domain:
+Extracting most important information about address:
- - Created, Modified, Expires
+ - Created, Modified, Expires dates
+ - Registrant/Administrative/Technical/Billing Contacts
+ - Name servers
- - DNS
+ - Status
- - Contact info
+ - Comments

+`whois.iana.org` is queried for unknown addresses first

 Whois info is now serializable for easy monitoring for changes

-Tests for the list of top-level domains run daily at http://phpwhois.pw/tests

-(!)
-Check whois.iana.org domain server to get the whois server of a top level domain of a given domain.

 # Introduction

 This package contains the Whois (RFC954) library for PHP.
-The workflow of this class:
+The workflow of this library:
+1. Check if handler specified for the given address
-1. Query `whois.iana.org` for the default whois server for the TLD of the specified address
+2. If handler is not specified, query `whois.iana.org` for the default whois server
-2. Query the whois server provided by `whois.iana.org` for the specified address
+3. Query the whois server provided by `whois.iana.org` for the specified address
-3. Query the whois server specified by this library.
-Usually it provides more detailed information than default whois server specified by `whois.iana.org`

 Code example:
 ```php